 Does it matter what type of heat source is used to grill?

-For the novice, gas would be the easiest and most convenient way to grill, whereas charcoal and wood grilling require a bit more know-how to regulate temperatures correctly.
+- For the novice, gas (propane, central gas etc.) would be the easiest and most convenient way to grill, whereas charcoal and wood grilling require a bit more know-how and practice to regulate temperatures correctly.

 Favourite food to cook on the barbecue?